Frequently Asked Questions

 If your child is enrolled in a non-transition grade and can return to his / her current school next year (a third grader attending a school that serves grades kindergarten through eight, for example), your child will be reassigned to his / her current school.
-If you would like to try again, you can choose to participate in Round 2 and submit a new application with new school rankings.
+If you would like to try again, you can choose to participate in Round 2 or 3 and submit a new application with new school rankings.

-If your child is in a transition grade and cannot return to his / her current school (an eighth grader transitioning to high school, for example), we will ask you to participate in Round 2 by submitting a new application with new school rankings.
+If your child is in a transition grade and cannot return to his / her current school (an eighth grader transitioning to high school, for example), we will ask you to participate in Round 2 or 3 by submitting a new application with new school rankings.

 How many schools can I list on my child’s application?